-- Valid Texas RN License - Master of Science in Nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) - Minimum 3.0 GPA or better (on a 4.0 scale) - ACLS/PALS certification (FNP, GNP, PNP, ACNP) - NRP (Neonatal resuscitation program (NMW) - Personal Essay - References (3) - International Students appropriate documentation, i.e. TOEFL score - Applicants to the Acute Care Nurse Practitioner (ACNP) Track must have worked in an acute care, intensive care, or emergency department setting within the past five (5) years and have at least one (1) year of experience working as a registered nurse in critical care prior to admission. - Applicants to the Pediatric Nurse Practitioner tract are required to have one year pediatric experience prior to sitting for the National Certification Board of Pediatric Nurse Practitioners (PNCB) exam.
-Applicants to the Nurse-Midwifery track are required to have one year of RN experience in labor and delivery. - Applicants to the Nurse Midwifery track are required to have one year labor and delivery experience prior to admission.
+- Valid Texas RN License

+- Master of Science in Nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE)

+- Minimum 3.0 GPA or better (on a 4.0 scale)

+- ACLS/PALS certification (FNP, PNP, ACNP)

+- NRP (Neonatal resuscitation program (NMW)

+- Personal Essay

+- References (3)

+- International Students appropriate documentation, i.e. TOEFL score

+- Applicants to the Acute Care Nurse Practitioner (ACNP) Track must have worked in an acute care, intensive care, or emergency department setting within the past five (5) years and have at least one (1) year of experience working as a registered nurse in critical care prior to admission.

+- Applicants to the Pediatric Nurse Practitioner tract are required to have one year pediatric experience prior to sitting for the National Certification Board of Pediatric Nurse Practitioners (PNCB) exam.

+- Applicants to the Nurse-Midwifery track are required to have one year of RN experience in labor and delivery prior to admission.